sean-carroll-1992/osticket-prereqs/README.md

 Then On the right, click “Browse *:80”

-Now, we notice that some extensions are not enabled, so we need to go back to IIS and enable them.
+Now, we notice that some extensions are not enabled so we need to go back to IIS and enable them.

 Go back to IIS, "sites" > "Default Web Site" > "osTicket" > "PHP Manager" > “Enable or disable an extension”

 Now from here we will search for and enable the following extensions.